-Chou lives in Greenwich Village, in the former home of Edgard and Louise Varèse which he bought 50 years ago.
-In this landmark of cultural history, Chou and his late wife Yi-an Chang, a distinguished floral designer and former concert pianist, raised their two sons Luyen and Sumin.
-They have three grandchildren.
+Up until his death in 2019, Chou lived in Greenwich Village, in the former home of Edgard and Louise Varèse, which he bought 50 years ago.
+In this landmark of cultural history, Chou and his late wife Yi-an Chang, a distinguished floral designer and former concert pianist, raised their two sons Luyen and Sumin and entertained their three grandchildren.

-A sense of history emanates from every corner.
-As in the cultural heyday of the 1920’s and 30’s when Edgard Varèse held court for celebrated artists of the avant-garde, Chou Wen-chung’s home continues to be a gathering place for distinguished musicians and scholars, although today from a wider geographical region.
-The spirit of conversation is still fueled by a respect for art and culture and a drive to innovate and move forward.
-And Chou Wen-chung, the consummate wenren and Eternal Pine, continues to sway in the wind.
+A sense of history emanated from every corner.
+As in the cultural heyday of the 1920’s and 30’s when Edgard Varèse held court for celebrated artists of the avant-garde, Chou Wen-chung’s home continued to be a gathering place for distinguished musicians and scholars, although today from a wider geographical region.
+The spirit of conversation was always fueled by a respect for art and culture and a drive to innovate and move forward.

 By Michelle Vosper